“What can I say? I got carried away.”

 Cora doubled over laughing at her, and Abi was surprised she wasn’t embarrassed.
 She laughed too, leaning forward to catch her breath until the bench nearly tipped forward.

 “I’m throwing in the towel.”
-Graham scooted his chair back and stalked over to the bucket with drinks.
+Jesse scooted his chair back and stalked over to the bucket with drinks.
 “I have to drive these two home.”
-He pulled out a bottle of water and disappeared down the stairs.
+He pulled out a bottle of water from the cooler and disappeared back down the stairs.

 “Ready?”
-Graham’s voice was loud in Abi’s ear and both she and Cora jumped.
+Jesse’s voice was loud in Abi’s ear and both she and Cora jumped.

 They chuckled over their reactions as they got up.
 Abi’s legs were heavy and the world spun with slowness.
 She blinked and focused her eyes, driving the spin away.